OBKF/Fake-Interior-Shader-for-GodotEngine/README.md

 # Fake-Interior-Shader-for-GodotEngine
-Fake interior (Bump offset) shader for the Godot Engine 3.x, using the GLES3 rendrer.
+Fake interior shader for the Godot Engine 3.x, using the GLES3 rendrer.